 Our rule is simple — don’t bribe anybody, at any time, for any reason.

 Calico adheres to sound quality practices in our operations.
 This means that we comply with all applicable laws dealing with Good Laboratory Practices and Good Clinical Practices (collectively included under GxP).
-All employees who are engaged in related activities are expected to know his/her relevant GxP responsibilities.
+All employees who are engaged in related activities are expected to know their relevant GxP responsibilities.

 It is important we ensure that money is appropriately spent, our financial records are complete and accurate, and our internal controls are honored.